userfrosting/UserFrosting-OAuth/README.md

-# Works with Userfrosting v 3.x
+# Works with UserFrosting v 3.x
 This plugin does not work with UF 4.x.
 This will be built as a UF feature in near future.

 # UserFrosting-OAuth v0.1